Want to roll your iPhone back to iOS 10.1? Here's how.

 How to put your iPhone and iPad into recovery mode

-There's no button tap to revert your device back to iOS 10.
+There's no button tap to revert your device back to the standard version of iOS.
 So, to get started, you'll need to put your iPhone, iPad, or iPod touch into recovery mode.
 That lets iTunes take over.

 - Turn off your iPhone or iPad.
 (Hold down the Sleep/Wake button until Slide to power off appears, the slide.)